-Covered expenses include counseling, office visits, medical supplies and medications provided or recommended by a tobacco cessation program or other professional provider.
+Covered expenses include counseling, office visits, medical supplies, and medications provided or recommended by a tobacco cessation program or other professional provider.

 A tobacco cessation program can provide an overall treatment program that follows the United States Public Health Service guidelines for tobacco use cessation.
 Members may have more success with a coordinated program.
+Look for Moda Health's partner tobacco cessation program in myModa under the myHealth tab or contact Customer Service.